nloetkemann/modular-bot/README.md

 the plugin will be loaded automaticaly and the command should be executed from the plugin

 ## Install
 First install all the requirements
 `pip install -r requirements.txt`

+## Messengers

+There are two possible messengers
+- telegram
+- discord

+Just activate it in the config.yaml

 ## Secrets
 If you need to insert your secrets, just create a secrets.yaml file: